How to Worship Lord Shiva in Various Ways?

 peace of mind, attainment of Dharma, Artha, Kama and Moksha also.
 You will lead

-a prosperous life and enter the Immortal abode of Siva-Sayujya, on death.
+a prosperous life and enter the Immortal abode of Shiva-Sayujya, on death.

-Collect plenty of Bael or Bilva leaves for Lord Siva’s worship.
+Collect plenty of Bael or Bilva leaves for Lord Shiva’s worship.
 Get ready Dhupa,

 Dipa, camphor, sandal-sticks, fresh water, plenty of flowers, food offerings to